-Might this London UK assertiveness training
+Might this assertiveness training course in London

 YES it might, if you really want to be able to